Military Plane Accidentally Airdrops Humvee Over Rural North Carolina Neighborhood

 Marvin Krause, a Joint Base Charleston spokesman, told the television station that the incident happened about 1 p.m. when Globemaster III, which is assigned to the 437th Airlift Wing, inadvertently dropped the vehicle outside of it test drop zone.

-“The C-17 took off from Pope Army Airfield, Fort Bragg, North Carolina, on a routine air drop test training mission and inadvertently dropped a U.S. Army Humvee vehicle prematurely over Cameron, North Carolina, approximately five miles from the Fort Bragg drop zone,” Krause said, per WCSC-TV.
+“The C-17 took off from Pope Army Airfield, Fort Bragg, North Carolina, on a routine airdrop test training mission and inadvertently dropped a U.S. Army Humvee vehicle prematurely over Cameron, North Carolina, approximately five miles from the Fort Bragg drop zone,” Krause said, per WCSC-TV.

 WNCN-TV reported that the Humvee landed via parachutes in a wooded area of a neighborhood of the rural town in Harnett County.
-No injuries or damage were reported.
+No injuries or damages were reported.
 The television station said several neighbors could only watch as the Humvee, supported by three parachutes drifted to the ground over their community.

 “I thought maybe it was something from out of space,” James Grant, who lives in the neighborhood, told WNCN-TV with a laugh.
 “It didn’t hit anybody so everybody was kind of safe.
 We’re very glad of that.”